Table of Contents

 Add a user to your project

-A project administer can add an user to a project.
+A project administer can add a user to a project.
 In the project page, go to the Administration tab then choose the Permissions section.
 Then search a user and specify the project-level permissions.
 Remember that only Inria members who have once connected to the SonarQubeTM plateform will be visible.

 Personal token sharing